 Growth, development, investment, and vision for Minnesota municipalities are developed following the requirements of the State of Minnesota Statute §473.859 Comprehensive Plan Content; this legislation sets standards for the formatting and content of comprehensive plans to guide "public and private land use, development..." and shall "specify expected industrial and commercial development, planned population distribution, and local public facility capacities upon which the plan is based" (MN Statute 473.859).
-There are standing comprehensive and mobility for all residents ar ousinesses through connectior to education, employment and economic development throughout our region.
+There are standing comprehensive businesses through connection to education, employment and economic developmen throughout our region.